rafael-guerra-www/LinearFitXYerrors.jl/README.md

 - Pearson's correlation coefficient `ρ` that accounts for data errors
 - Plot recipe to display fit results with error ellipses

-The default argument `plot=false` can be turned on to plot the results.\
+The default argument `isplot=false` can be turned on to plot the results.\
 Currently `using Plots.jl; gr()` is used.

 ##